 Is Santorini windy in August?

-August in Santorini can be windy and in general summers on Greek islands can be windy and dry.
+August in Santorini can be windy, and in general, summers on Greek islands can be windy and dry.
 Here is the average wind speed in Santorini during the year:

-What things I can do in Santorini in July?
+What things can I do in Santorini in July?

 What are the flights to Santorini in August?